sportsclimbs/sportclimbs-2/content/north-wales/north-coast/tyddyn-hywel/tyddyn-topo.md

 The final four routes take the slabbier rock on the right.

 **9. Last of the Summer Wine, 28m, (6c)** &starf;&starf;&starf;
 Another excellent route, sustained at F6a to F6b with a crux on the top slab that may be just F6c.
 Start just right of a line of grooves and hairline cracks about 10 m right of Persistence.
 Balance up to holds by the crack.
 Make a tricky move into a groove.
 Continue using square-cut holds on either side to a pocket (actually a blind borehole) on the left.
 Make a difficult move to gain a jug and another to stand on it.
 Move up right to better holds at the foot of a steep rib.
 Climb the rib, avoiding the loose flakes in the overhang to the right, to jugs.
-Go up the slab above and rock right to a notch in the arete when the good holds run out.
-Climb the smooth slab and arete to a blunt ledge (crux) and mantle awkwardly.
+Go up the slab above and rock right to a notch in the arête when the good holds run out.
+Climb the smooth slab and arête to a blunt ledge (crux) and mantle awkwardly.
 Move precariously up left to finish.
 *H. Walmsley, C. Calow, 17/05/2018*

 **10. Secret Steps, 27m (6b+)** &starf;